Orbital Sciences' cargo ship departs International Space Station

 Orbital Sciences is the second of two U.S. firms hired by NASA to fly cargo to the space station, a $100 billion project of 15 nations, following the retirement of the space shuttles in 2011.

 Rival Space Exploration Technologies, or SpaceX, a privately owned California company, began work for NASA about 18 months before Orbital Sciences.
-It has already made a test flight and two cargo runs to the station, a permanently staffed research complex that flies about 250 miles (about 400 km) above Earth.
+It has already made a test flight and two cargo runs to the station, a permanently staffed research complex that flies about 250 miles above Earth.

 SpaceX, which is owned and operated by billionaire entrepreneur Elon Musk, has a $1.6 billion NASA contract for 12 station resupply missions, as well as a backlog of more than 40 other Falcon rocket flights for commercial satellite companies and non-U.S. government agencies.